Search and find - tips for media research

 "or" broadens your search, e.g. by using synonyms (items containing either or both words will be searched for)

-5. Keywords (Stichwort) and key terms (Schlagwort)
+Keyword and key terms search

-6. Filters and limits
+Filters and limiters